Introduction to Legacy System

 Quality of the Legacy System

-Legacy software has been maintained and developed for many years by hundreds of programmers and while many changes have been made to the software, the supporting documentation and programming may not be of current style.
-These factors lead to highly unbelievable costs in maintaining the legacy software yet, these systems support core business functions and are essential to the business.
-Thus, there is a need to find ways to make these programs more maintainable without hampering their current usage and also safeguard the information they contain.
+Hundreds of programmers have maintained and developed legacy software over the years.
+These factors lead to highly unbelievable costs in maintaining the legacy software, yet, these systems support core business functions and are essential to the business.
+Thus, there is a need to make these programs more maintainable without hampering their current usage and safeguard the information they contain.
 The solution is to discard the software completely and start again with a new system.

 But this may lead to inevitable loss such as: